-The Foyle Young Poets of the Year Award 2018 is now closed for entries, and will re-open in 2019.
+The Foyle Young Poets of the Year Award 2022 is now open for entries until 31 July.